 - Fine sea salt: This is my preferred salt for baking as it blends nicely with the pie filling.

-- Egg: An egg wash is an important part to finishing off pies.
+- Egg: An egg wash is an important part of finishing off pies.
 It helps give the crust that rich golden brown color we all love.

 - Turbinado sugar: This type of sugar will leave our pocket pies with sparkly, crunchy, golden tops.
 Turbinado sugar is made from the byproduct of refined white sugar.
-It's a coarse sugar, great for finishing off desserts and cookies.
+It's coarse sugar, great for finishing off desserts like these rugelach cookies.

 How To Make This Recipe